blackfireio/documentation/php/integrations/behat.rst

     composer require blackfire/php-sdk friends-of-behat/mink-extension friends-of-behat/mink-browserkit-driver

-If you want to use the Symfony driver, also install the Symfony extension:
+Install the Behat Symfony extension if you'd like to use the Symfony driver:

 .. code-block:: bash
     :zerocopy: